raspy135/Qun-mk2/README.md

 Filename | Description
 -------- | --------
 [T000_1A.wav] | T means track recording, and next 3 digit is Session number, and 1 is Scene number, and A is track number.
 "0Z" is clipboard data.
 [G000_01.wav] | G is for Granular data.
-The last 2 digits incidates the bucket index.
+The last 2 digits indicates the bucket index.
 [M000_00.dat] | M means mixer data.
 The first 3 digit means Session number.
 The second 2 digit is always zero.
 [B000_00_***.dat] | B means Bucket data.
 This contains 8 preset and 64 sequencer pattern.
 The first 3 digit means Session number.
 The second 2 digit is always zero.
 When session has a name, *** indicates the name of the session.
 [H000_00_0000.wav] | H is for undo history.